 If you have recently lost a loved one and there is real estate involved even if it is outside my market, give me a call.
 I would be happy to talk through the situation with you.

-From an executor I recently worked with:
+From executors and administrators I recently worked with:

 Joe was an enormous help to myself and my family when we needed to sell my brothers home.
 He was very professional and knowledgeable and was very pleasant to work with.
 He was able to provide a lot of help in getting my brother’s home ready for sale, which was extremely helpful to me being out of state.
 He was quick in responding to questions and provided us with frequent updates on how the preparations were going.
 He presented the offers on the home very objectively, listing pros and cons – but not favoring one over the other.
 There were a number of family members involved in this process, and Joe was great is getting this all coordinated.
 I am not sure how we would have gotten it all done without his help.
 I would unconditionally recommend Joe to anyone who is looking for a real estate agent.
+Mary S.